 - Wrinkle relaxing injections – anti-wrinkle injections have been used for many years to reduce lines and wrinkles in the upper part of the face by producing the activity of the underlying facial muscles.
-These injections have most recently been used to treat people with shoulder slouching, giving rise to a poor posture.
-As with all the treatments for non-surgical breast lift, we do not recommend this treatment.
+These injections have most recently been used to treat people with shoulder slouching, giving rise to poor posture.
+As with all the treatments for non-surgical breast lifts, we do not recommend this treatment.

 - Breast massage – there is no underlying scientific evidence to support the effectiveness of breast massage in the treatment of sagging breasts.

 - Natural remedies, topical lotions and creams – there are a myriad of topically applied treatments available online claim to tighten and lift the breasts.
 None of these treatments has any proven basis for effectiveness and should be avoided, with many treatments being costly.

 Healthy lifestyle interventions should be adopted by all patients, including healthy eating, which will also benefit mental well-being.
 It is essential to avoid excessive amounts of fatty or fried foods, and focus should be given to consuming green leafy vegetables.
 Smoking should be stopped as the ageing process can be accelerated by people who continue to smoke, and this may contribute to the premature appearance of droopy breasts.
 It’s important to wear correctly fitting bras which will help to support the breasts and reduce sagging or drooping.
 Being professionally measured up by a specialist bra fitter could help to prevent breast sagging in the long term.